wberhe/Oak-yoga-studio-management-system/README.md

 Oak-yoga-studio-management-system
 ================================

 Developed using SpringMVC and Hibernate Frameworks.
 Implements Spring DI, AOP and Spring security.
-Implemented a crude fascade persistence.
+Implemented a crude facade persistence.